Precision Engineering in Singapore

 The Singapore government has introduced significant support to boost the precision engineering industry in Singapore.
 Through efforts like a S$76 million plan to recruit a new generation of engineering talent and enhance our manpower skills, Singapore maintains a consistent flow of well-trained PE talent.
 More than 800 diploma-level alumni have received training and employment in the PE sector since the program’s inception in 2007.
 Another S$52 million PE vocational training project was added to it in 2012 (EDB Singapore)

-According to the Precision Engineering ITM 2025 by EDB Singapore, the country aims to establish an ecosystem of new generation precision engineering enterprises that leverage digital manufacturing technologies and platforms to innovate and deliver competitive products/services for global markets.
-The first focus is to shift the precision engineering industry towards the digital manufacturing paradigm, by partnering companies to digitalise, develop differentiated capabilities and go global, as well as by leveraging national platforms such as A*STAR’s pilot Innovation Factory @ SIMTech to accelerate R&D collaboration.
-Secondly, the government aims to grow enterprise revenue for precision engineering firms within the S$10-S$500 million revenue range.
-Within this goal, the government aims to provide dedicated support to companies, groom local start-ups and spin-offs in growth sectors, and uplift SMEs through core digital capabilities building.
-Thirdly, the government aims to create good jobs for locals in growth sectors, through supporting companies in redesigning jobs, upskilling and reskilling talents for emerging roles, and encouraging young talents to enter and progress in the precision engineering sector.
+According to the Precision Engineering ITM 2025 by EDB Singapore, Singapore aims to develop an ecosystem of next-generation precision engineering enterprises, leveraging digital manufacturing technologies and platforms to innovate and deliver competitive products and services for global markets.
+The first focus is to transition the precision engineering sector to a digital manufacturing paradigm, supporting companies in digitalisation, capability development, and global expansion, while leveraging national platforms like A*STAR’s Innovation Factory @ SIMTech to accelerate R&D collaboration.
+Secondly, the government aims to boost enterprise revenue for precision engineering firms within the S$10-S$500 million range, providing dedicated support to businesses, nurturing local start-ups and spin-offs, and strengthening SMEs through digital capability building.
+Lastly, the government seeks to create quality jobs in growth sectors by helping companies redesign roles, upskill and reskill talent for emerging roles, and attract young talent to advance within the precision engineering sector.

 With these promising supports, by 2025, it’s anticipated that the precision engineering industry transformation maps would add 3,200 new PMET employment.